-The Navy Yard Whole Foods has an opening date, a charitable partner and a sushi restaurant
+Navy Yard Whole Foods has opening date

 NEWS | September 20, 2018